Duke of Norfolk: Duties and other titles

-All titles are in the Peerage of England, save for the Barony of Howard of Glossop which is in the Peerage of the United Kingdom.
+All titles are in the Peerage of England, save for the most recent, the Barony of Howard of Glossop which is in the Peerage of the United Kingdom.
 All descend to heirs male except the Barony of Beaumont, which can pass in the female line.
 The style Earl of Arundel is used as a courtesy title by the Duke's eldest son, the present holder being Henry Fitzalan-Howard, Earl of Arundel.
 The style Lord Maltravers is used as a courtesy title by the eldest son of the Duke's eldest son (the Duke's grandson).

 Heraldic achievement (coat of arms)

 Residences

 The main residences commonly associated with the Dukes of Norfolk are: Framlingham Castle, Bungay Castle, as well as Clun Castle in Shropshire, which are now largely ruins; Worksop Manor, Carlton Towers, Norfolk House in London, and most notably Arundel Castle.

 Framlingham Castle was originally a part of the properties of the Earls of Norfolk, but when the title fell from use, the castle was administered by the crown.
 In 1397, it was given to Thomas Mowbray, 1st Duke of Norfolk, by King Richard II.
 And when the Mowbray line became extinct, it passed eventually to the Howard family.
 Major repairs to this castle were carried out in 1485 by John Howard, 1st Duke of Norfolk (second creation).
 The castle would remain in the Howard family, and thus the Dukes of Norfolk, for a while, but would eventually pass from their possession.
 In 1553, for example, Framlingham was given to Mary Tudor, sister of King Edward VI.